 As for Margaret Pine, after 1813, when Wynant Van Zandt Jr. wrote her permission letter, she must have moved to New York to find employment in the city.
 Unfortunately, her whereabouts cannot be traced to any exactitudes because it was not until the 1850 US Census when each individual within a household was listed separately.
 Before then, spouses, children, or other relatives of the head of the house, let alone slaves, former slaves, or servants, were not listed in Federal Census records.

 And so it was that Margaret Pine was born in 1778, the same year when Israel Underhill served in New York militia as Ensign in the 3rd Regiment.
 She was born two years after the signing of the Declaration of Independence, wherein the paradoxical phrase “all men are created equal” somehow made sense for men, who fought against the English oppressors and yet owned slaves.
-For three decades, Margaret was property of the Underhill family, whose descendants still walk the face of this earth; for some of them, the “contrast of religious faithfulness, patriotism and slave holding” is both fascinating and disturbing.
-But we are not responsible for sins of our fathers.
+For three decades, Margaret was property of the Underhill family, whose descendants still walk the face of this earth.
+One of them, with whom I had corresponded, the “contrast of religious faithfulness, patriotism and slave holding” is both fascinating and disturbing.

 Margaret Pine’s marble marker